foxbenjaminfox/vue-async-computed/README.md

 /* Initialize the plugin */
 Vue.use(AsyncComputed)

+/*
-/* Then, when you create a Vue instance (or component), you can pass an object named "asyncComputed" as well as or instead of one named "computed".
-The functions you pass to "asyncComputed" should return promises, and the values those promises resolve to are then asynchronously bound to the Vue instance as the promises resolve.
-Just like with normal computed properties, if the data the property depends on changes then the property is re-run automatically.
+   Then, when you create a Vue instance (or component), you can pass an object named "asyncComputed" as well as or instead of the standard "computed" option.
+The functions you pass to "asyncComputed" should return promises, and the values those promises resolve to are then asynchronously bound to the Vue instance as they resolve.
+Just as with normal computed properties, if the data the property depends on changes then the property is re-run automatically.

    You can almost completely ignore the fact that behind the scenes they are asynchronous.
-The one thing to remember is that until a asynchronously property's promise resolves for the first time, the value of the computed property is null.
+The one thing to remember is that until a asynchronous property's promise resolves for the first time, the value of the computed property is null.
 */